Bvaio/mixed_messages/README.md

-# The Message Generator  \(subject to change :expressionless:)
+# The Message Generator  (subject to change :expressionless:)

-## Table of Contents
+## **Table of Contents**

 1. Objective

 2. Materials

-3. Methods
+3. Though Process

-4. Extras
+4. Try to Make?

 ## Objective

 + The purpose of this project is to create a message generator program using JavaScript.

++ There should be at least 3 different messages concated together

 + Each time a User runs the program a new message should be randomly given to the user.

-+ There should be at least 3 different messages, or pieces of data

 ## Materials